-We don't want anybody feeling that they can't enjoy Green Man.
-We put a lot of effort into making sure we can achieve great disability access wherever we possibly can on site.
-We recommend checking out the full details of our access before buying a ticket — have a read of the information here on the right.
+We don't want anybody feeling that they can't enjoy Green Man so we put a lot of effort into making sure it is as accessible as possible and can achieve great access wherever we possibly can onsite.
+We recommend checking out the full details of our access before buying a ticket — have a read of the information below.
+All the information listed below is also available as a PDF download here.

 If you have questions about the information below please contact the accessibility team via email: email@example.com